Property auctions have risen in popularity over the last few years, thanks partly to the popularity of shows such as Homes Under The Hammer.

 If you’ve got to this point and there’s still a property you are interested in, there’s just one more thing to do before auction day – get your finances in place.

-When buying a property at auction you’ll need to have the full purchase cost covered.
+When buying a property at auction, you’ll need to have the full purchase cost covered.
 If that means you need a mortgage, make sure you have a mortgage in principle in place.
 Keep in mind that you will be under obligation to complete the purchase within a set number of days after the auction (typically 30 days).
-Therefore, make sure you choose a lender that can keep up with those time-scales.
+Therefore, make sure you choose a lender that can keep up with these time-scales.

 Also, keep in mind that at an auction, as soon as the hammer falls you will be required to pay 10% of the purchase price as a deposit.
 So, you’ll have to make sure you have the funds available on the day to do this.